What is Coast to Coast?

 How does the team competition work?

-All teams must have 4-20 members (yourself plus 3-19 others).
+All teams must have 4-20 members (yourself plus 3-19 others) and must be formed by November 1, 2019.
 The individual who starts the team is the team leader.
 You can be a member of only 1 team.
+The team competition will end on Friday, December 13th.
+Team scores will be locked in on Friday, December 13th with no exceptions.
+Although you can participate on your own, team participation may be the most fun part of Coast to Coast.
 Scores are based on the team’s average points.
-If you choose to join a different team then you’re currently on, please use the Contact Us box on the help page of 10K-A-Day for further assistance.
-A representative will follow up within 24 hours.
-Every person’s individual contribution affects the team score so gather a group who will encourage and support each other along the way!
+Each person’s individual contribution affects the team score, so gather a group who will encourage and support each other along the way.

 Why do I want to be on a team?

 It’s fun!
 Plus, joining with others striving for similar goals keeps you accountable – and doubles your chances of success.
 So start or join a team with members close by, across the hall, or around the campus – the most important thing is to recruit others who are motivated to be active and healthy.

 If I have a disability can I still participate in Coast to Coast?

 Yes; Coast to Coast’s self-paced, flexible design fits people of all abilities.
 If walking isn’t possible, be as active as you can in whatever ways you enjoy.
 If you’re unsure which activities are best, check with your healthcare provider.
 The National Center on Health, Physical Activity, and Disability offers specific ideas.